Integrated Marketing Communication (IMC) – The Ultimate Guide

 It describes the process of coordinating and unifying all of your marketing channels in order to provide a unified experience.
 The term was first used in the 1980s.

 IMC is applicable to all channels from physical sources like TV and print to online marketing channels like social media and your website.
 In the end, it makes little difference how customers engage with your brand because they have the same experience.
+For a deeper dive, explore our guide on Event Marketing 101.

 What Do Integrated Marketing Communications Aim to Achieve?